marxist-social/news/README.md

 ## Todo

-* Maybe a table of contents at top of homepage, with anchors to sections.
-Fixed on mobile?
 * Socialist appeal is only returning five articles, see if there's a way to get more (all joomla ones only send five .. :/)
 * Make the jsondatabaseprocessor read {'keys' => [...], 'data' => [...]} (default null basically.
 Is a bit tough...)
 * Customizations for home page